MonstyrSlayr/LBAL_run_summarizer/README.md

 # The Unofficial LBAL Run Summarizer

-A run summarizer for Luck Be A Landlord, the deckbuilder strategy roguelike by Trampoline Tales!
+A run summarizer for Luck Be A Landlord, the deckbuilder strategy roguelike by TrampolineTales!

-All assets in this program belong to Trampoline Tales.
+All assets in this program belong to TrampolineTales.

 ## Features:
 A customized run summary that shows your spin count, symbol skips, MVP symbols, and more!